Translated by Hilary Keyes

 When traveling from Tokyo to Himeji, it is best to either take the shinkansen, or to fly.

-From Tokyo Station, board the Tokaido/Sanyo Nozomi shinkansen bound for Hiroshima; you will arrive at Himeji without having any transfers.
+From Tokyo Station, board the Tokaido/Sanyo Nozomi bullet train bound for Hiroshima; you will arrive at Himeji without having any transfers.
 It will take about three hours and ten minutes, and cost 15,120 yen.

 Going from Osaka to Himeji